hikeventures/hikeventures.github.io/_posts/reviews/2014-09-16-aquapac-waterproof-camera-pouch.markdown

 image: http://farm8.staticflickr.com/7307/11116437804_2207939524_c.jpg
 ---

-My Sony A7r arrived - but hey, how should I protect it from all the rain the water when I hike and <a href="http://hikeventures.com/gear-review-unpacking-alpacka-packraft/" target="_self">packraft</a>?
+My Sony A7r arrived - but hey, how should I protect it from all the rain the water when I hike and <a rel="nofollow" href="http://hikeventures.com/gear-review-unpacking-alpacka-packraft/" target="_self">packraft</a>?
 Since I want to travel light, the bag should be small and light as well.
 After an email discussion with the aquapac customer service, I decided to go for their bags and here comes a short review about the Aquapac Camera Pouch.

 <img src="http://farm8.staticflickr.com/7307/11116437804_2207939524_c.jpg"  width="800" height="447" alt="aquapac waterproof camera pouch">
 <br>